Retaking the MCAT

 Once you find what went wrong you must correct it before retaking the test.
 If you did not have adequate time to prepare and got off of your study schedule this is an easy remedy.
 You need to devise a schedule and stick to it regardless of any distractions.
 If you fall into this boat instead of taking the exam you should have rescheduled your exam instead of pushing forward.

 For instance, I was planning on taking my MCAT about three weeks after my college graduation.
 By the time senior week came, graduation itself, and vacationing with my family I realized I had fallen behind in my study schedule.
-I did the humble thing and rescheduled my exam knowing that a delay of a few weeks would save me a lot of heartache if I should get a bad score by taking the exam as originally scheduled.
+I did the humble thing and rescheduled my exam knowing that a delay of a few weeks would save me a lot of heartache if I should get a low MCAT score by taking the exam as originally scheduled.

-If you prepared extremely well, went over all of the materials, took the practice exams and did poorly then this may be a pause for concern.
+If you prepared extremely well, went over all of the materials, took the practice exams and did poorly then this may be an issue.
 Your practice exams are a general indicator of how well you will do on the actual MCAT test so if you had comparable scores then it says something about your ability to master the sciences.
 I would advise you to seriously consider if medicine is an appropriate field or whether an allied health or research position may be a better alternative.
 I don't want to dash your hopes of becoming a physician but in order to get into medical school the MCAT must be mastered.

 On the other hand, you may have had great MCAT test prep, had high scores on practice exams and simply bombed the actual exam due to: